-What is the problem with the new book?
-You can take a practice SAT, but you cannot score your practice SAT.
+What is the problem with this new book?
+You can take a practice SAT, but you cannot *score* your practice SAT.
 And that’s a really important part of taking a practice test: the scoring.

 — Scoring Practice SAT Test 1